deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 The general build process is quite easy and is well described on the Theia-Ide page ["Build your own IDE"](https://www.theia-ide.org/doc/Composing_Applications.html).
 Feel free to follow the step-by-step documentation to build your own shell script or go the easy way and use the prepared [shell script](web-ide.sh).

 ### Dependencies
-Depending on your base system building Theia-IDE needs some additional packages installed.
+Depending on your base system,  building Theia-IDE needs some additional packages installed.

 #### Ubuntu 16.04/18.04 and Debian 9